codesforu/phpRechnung/README.md

 Administrator: admin, admin

-The user data are stored encrypted in the table 'user'
+The user data are stored encrypted in the table 'user'.

 After the first login you will be prompted to accept the phpRechnung License ( GPL V2 ).
 This is needed only once per user.

-The administrator password can be changed only the user name ' admin ' may not be changed.
-Otherwise you will not be able to access many sites.
+The administrator password can be changed, but the user name ' admin ' may not be changed, otherwise you will not be able to access many sites.

 ####################